muritane/coordination-architecture/README.md

 * whose risks were tolerated,
 * and who held authority to decide and to redesign.

-Governance must therefore attend to epistemic commitments and redesign authority, not only observable outcomes or stated objectives.
+Governance must therefore attend to epistemic commitments and redesign authority, not solely to stated objectives or observable outcomes.

 ---

 ## 10. Core Synthesis

-**Intelligent action is the deliberate, phase-appropriate destruction of information—chosen so that future decisions remain cheap, predictable, and viable—until error patterns inconsistent with assumed causal invariants force redesign under loss.**
+**Intelligent action is the phase-appropriate, deliberate destruction of information—chosen so that future decisions remain cheap, predictable, and viable—until error patterns inconsistent with assumed causal invariants force redesign under loss.**

 This framework explains: